-The Contacts Report allows you to build reports based on the information in your Contacts Database inside of HubSpot.
+The contacts report allows you to build reports based on the information in your contacts database in HubSpot.
 You can:

-- Report on all contacts in your HubSpot database, or on any list in HubSpot.
+- Report on all of your contacts or a specific list in HubSpot.

 - Break your report down by any contact property from your database (lifecycle stage, source, industry, persona, etc).

 - Sum any numeric contact property from your Contacts database for those contacts in the report (revenue generated, lead score, email opens, etc).